florianfesti/boxes/documentation/src/install.rst

 :code:`python*-setuptools`).
 You only need it if you want to build the package.

-ps2edit
+pstoedit
 .......

-While not a hard requirement Boxes.py uses :code:`ps2edit` to offer formats that are not supported by Cairo: DXF, gcode, PLT.
-Currently the location Boxes.py looks for :code:`ps2edit` is hard coded to :code:`/usr/bin/pstoedit` in the :code:`boxes.formats.Formats` class.
+While not a hard requirement Boxes.py uses :code:`pstoedit` (sometimes :code:`ps2edit`) to offer formats that are not supported by Cairo: DXF, gcode, PLT.
+Currently the location Boxes.py looks for :code:`pstoedit` is hard coded to :code:`/usr/bin/pstoedit` in the :code:`boxes.formats.Formats` class.

 Python